andrasq/node-microrest/MANUAL.md

 NanoRouter supports a single `use` step, a single error handler `err` step, one middleware function step for each mapped route, and a `post` step that is run like a try/catch "finally" after all the other steps and/or the error handler have run.
-Redefinig a step overwrites the previous.
+Redefining a step overwrites the previous.

 NanoRouter ignores the request method and matches the request path either in its entirety, or to the longest `/`-separated mapped prefix.
 The mapped prefix '/my/path'